Through a glass smartly: a 3D boost for ferry design

 The digital twin allowed all parties to scrutinise the new ferry design’s machinery, tanks, pipework and cable trays in detail

-The digital twin also allowed all parties to scrutinise the vessel’s machinery, tanks, pipework and cable trays in detail, prior to any steel being cut, and permitted the operator to walk around the ferry’s virtual deck when the structure was complete but before fit-out had commenced, allowing for a clear visualisation of the finished product.
+The digital twin also allowed all parties to scrutinise the vessel’s machinery, tanks, pipework and cable trays in detail, prior to any metal being cut, and permitted the operator to walk around the ferry’s virtual deck when the structure was complete but before fit-out had commenced, allowing for a clear visualisation of the finished product.

 “Any changes to the design, whether in the engine room or wheelhouse, can be communicated via AR, including all onboard systems and controls,” explains Simon Crook, senior solution specialist at SSI.
 “A vessel master could use HoloLens or a similar platform to complete vessel-specific training prior to the vessel’s launch, shortening its time to service.”